camunda/camunda-docs-manual/content/user-guide/process-engine/batch.md

 ```

 {{< note title="" class="info" >}}
-For a running batch which still executes jobs it is recommend
+For a running batch which still executes jobs it is recommended
 to suspend the batch before deleting it.
-See section [Suspend a Batch](#suspend-a-batch) for more information.
+See the [Suspend a Batch](#suspend-a-batch) section for details.
 {{< /note >}}

 ## Priority of a Batch

-As all batch jobs are executed using the job executor it is possible to use the
+As all batch jobs are executed using the job executor, it is possible to use the
 [job prioritization][] feature to adjust the priority of batch jobs.
 The
 default batch job priority is set by the process engine configuration
 `batchJobPriority`.